-The University will seek to complete the investigation and resolution process in approximately 60 calendar days following the notice of the investigation.
-In some instances, that may be the same date as the date of the report; in other instances, based on information gathered in the initial assessment, that may be at a later date.
+The University will seek to complete the investigation and resolution process in approximately 60 calendar days following the issuance of the notice of the investigation.
+In some instances, the notice of investigation may be issued the same date as the date of the report; in other instances, based on information gathered in the initial assessment, the notice of investigation may be issued at a later date.
 This policy designates reasonably prompt timeframes for the major stages of the investigation and resolution process (typically set forth in business days), but the University may extend any timeframe in this policy for good cause, including extension beyond 60 calendar days.
-An extension may be required for good cause to ensure the integrity and thoroughness of the investigation; to comply with a request by law enforcement; in response to the unavailability of the parties or witnesses; or for other legitimate reasons, such as intervening breaks in the University calendar, University finals periods, the complexity of the investigation, and/or the severity and extent of the alleged misconduct.
+An extension may be required for good cause to ensure the integrity and thoroughness of the investigation; to comply with a request by law enforcement; in response to the unavailability of the parties or witnesses; or for other legitimate reasons, such as intervening breaks in the University calendar, University finals periods, the complexity of the investigation, the volume of information or length of the written record, and/or the severity and extent of the alleged misconduct.
 While requests for delays by the parties may be considered, the University cannot unduly or unreasonably delay the prompt resolution of a report under this policy.
+Reasonable requests for delays by the parties will serve to extend the 60 calendar day time period for resolution of the report.
+The Title IX Coordinator, in consultation with the investigator, has the authority to determine whether an extension is required or warranted by the circumstances.
 The University will notify the parties in writing of any extension of the timeframes for good cause and the reason for the extension.